GenericMappingTools/agu24workshop/book/intro.md

    This should open up a page in your default browser.
-If not, you can click and open the 🔗 link that says `http://localhost:8888/lab?token=...` in your command-line terminal and this will will take you to the Jupyter Lab page.
+If not, you can click and open the 🔗 link that says `http://localhost:8888/lab?token=...` in your command-line terminal and this will take you to the Jupyter Lab page.

 6. Download the Jupyter notebook(s) you want to run (e.g. https://www.generic-mapping-tools.org/agu24workshop/tut01_firstfigure.html) using